Skip to content

 When WebSockets messages are sent, they may be divided into frames.
 On receipt, the client will aggregate into a unified message.

+To respond to the connection, you should define an action routine to be invoked when the connection is established.
 To define the action function, specify the request URL and provide the function to invoke.
 This definition should be placed in your Ioto ioStart routine.

 c